GeetanshGautam0/geetanshgautam0.github.io/README.md

 </strong>

 # Quizzing Application

-Use this application to quiz people, conduct trivia, etc. Newer versions are more secure than older ones (this includes file encryption), and are much faster also.
+<strong>Use this application to quiz people, conduct trivia, etc. Newer versions are more secure than older ones (this includes file encryption), and are much faster also.</strong>

 ## Version 3
 <em><strong>This version is currently under development</strong></em>